-In summer 2020 the Academy maintained the improvements in public examination results that were achieved the previous year, using the CAG process due to the COVID pandemic.
+In summer 2021 the Academy maintained the improvements in public examination results that were achieved the previous year, using the TAG process due to the COVID pandemic.
 This was applied carefully and with thorough moderation.

-- 83% of students achieved a grade 4 or above in GCSE in English and Maths. - Our progress 8 score was not calculated, our attainment 8 score was 5.4 which is above national level. - In 2020 92% of students achieved 9-4 for English (Language or Literature). - In 2020 85% of students achieved a 9-4 for Maths. - Pupil premium (PP) students' progress cannot be calculated, our attainment 8 score was 4.6
+- 76% of students achieved a grade 4 or above in GCSE in English and Maths. - Our progress 8 score was not calculated, our attainment 8 score was 5.1 which is above national level. - In 2021 84% of students achieved 9-4 for English (Language or Literature). - In 2021 78% of students achieved 9-4 for maths. - Pupil premium (PP) students' progress cannot be calculated this year

-Throughout the lockdown period we maintained online learning, and carefully supported our most disadvantaged students by delivering resources to their homes, and hosting 25-30 Key Worker and Vulnerable students at school daily.
-We re-opened to our Year 10 students at the earliest opportunity in June and these students have successfully moved into Year 11 in the autumn term.
+Throughout the lockdown period we maintained online learning, and carefully supported our most disadvantaged students by delivering resources to their homes and hosting 25-30 Key Worker and Vulnerable students at school daily.